grafana/tempo/docs/sources/tempo/api_docs/_index.md

 - `end = (unix epoch seconds)`
   Optional.
 Along with `start` define a time range from which tags should be returned.
 Providing both `start` and `end` includes blocks for the specified time range only.
 - `limit = (integer)`
   Optional.
-Limits the maximum number of tags per scope.
-When the limit is reached for any scope the query stops.
+Sets the maximum number of tags names allowed per scope.
+The query stops once this limit is reached for any scope.
+- `maxStaleValues = (integer)`
+  Optional.
+Limits the search for tag values.
+If the number of stale (already known) values reaches or exceeds this limit, the search stops.

 #### Example